lantus/devilution-nx/README.md

 - Left Analog : Move Hero
 - Right Analog : Simulate Mouse
 - B : Attack nearby enemies, talk to towns people and merchants.
 Pickup & Drop items in inventory.
+Cancel in Menu
 - Y : Pickup gold, potions & equipment from ground, open chests and doors that are nearby.
 Use item when in inventory (read books etc.).
-- X : Cast Spell, Previous Menu
+- X : Cast Spell
-- A : Select Spell
+- A : Select Spell, OK in Menu
 - R : Inventory
 - L : Character
 - ZR : Drink Mana Potion